The Dark Tower: The Gunslinger: Plot

-Roland and Jake eventually make their way out of the desert.
-Roland rescues Jake from an encounter with a succubus and tells him to hold on to the jawbone as a protective charm.
-Roland couples with the succubus, who is also an oracle, to learn more about his fate and the path to the Dark Tower.
+Roland and Jake make their way out of the desert.
+Roland rescues Jake from an encounter with a succubus and gives him the jawbone to use as a protective charm against it.
+Roland leaves him at camp and couples with the succubus, who is also an oracle, to learn more about his fate and the path to the Dark Tower.
 In a flashback, it is revealed that Roland is the son of Steven Deschain, a Gunslinger and lord of Gilead.
-The flashback also recalls the brutal training Roland received at the hand of his teacher, Cort.
-Roland reveals how he was tricked into a premature test of manhood by dueling with Cort at age 14, earlier than any other apprentice.
+Roland received a brutal training at the hand of his teacher, Cort.
+Roland was tricked into a premature test of manhood by dueling with Cort at age 14, earlier than any other apprentice.
 He was provoked by Marten, who served as Steven's wizard and seduced Roland's mother, Gabrielle Deschain.
-It is established that this was a time of instability and revolution.
-Roland defeated Cort in battle through weapon selection, sacrificing his hawk, David, to distract Cort.
+That was a time of instability and revolution.
+Roland defeated Cort in battle by choosing his hawk, David, as his weapon and sacrificing David to distract Cort.

-Jake and Roland see the man in black at the mountain, and he tells them he will meet just one of them on the other side, which aggravates Jake's fears that Roland will either kill or abandon him.
-Roland and Jake make their way into the twisting tunnels within the mountain, traveling on an old railway handcar.
-They are attacked by monstrous subterranean creatures called "Slow Mutants."
-At the tunnel's exit, as the track on which they are traveling begins to break, Roland lets Jake fall into an abyss and continues his quest.
+Jake and Roland see the man in black at the mountain.
+He says that only he and Roland will meet on the other side, exacerbating Jake's fears that Roland will either kill or abandon him.
+Roland and Jake make their way into twisting tunnels within the mountain, traveling on an old railway handcar.
+They are attacked by subterranean creatures called "Slow Mutants."
+At the tunnel's exit, they continue on foot.
+As the track on which they are traveling begins to break, Roland lets Jake fall into an abyss and continues his quest.